-But with 2.8 million emails being sent every second, it’s vital that your marketing communications cut through the noise.
+But with 2.8 million emails being sent every second, it’s vital that your marketing communications and in particular content marketing cut through the noise.
 That means tailoring your messages and content to fit the needs of your audience via effective email list management.

 What does “good” email list management look like?

 Quality email list management holds the key to intelligent audience segmentation, which in turn opens up the possibility of more effective personalization.
 This is well worth your while.
 According to Experian, personalized email campaigns can generate six times higher transaction rates and revenue per email vs. non-personalized emails.

 But segmentation alone isn’t enough.
 The overwhelming majority – 96%, in fact – of senior marketers told the Data & Marketing Association that their organizations already segment their email lists, but that doesn’t mean they’re doing it well.

 “Good” email list management is all about fulfilling two critical components:

 - High engagement – a huge email database is of little use if no one reads the emails you send.